hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 ### 1) Exploring the data

 Gladly GitLab offers a supergraph, which can be easily explored with their public [graphql explorer](https://gitlab.com/-/graphql-explorer).
-After a tries we had our paginated query:
+After a few tries, we had our paginated query:

 ```graphql
 query jobs($after: String) {